'We will stay until the end': A doctor's battle in Eastern Ghouta

 "The patients are also our family," he said.
 "We will carry on treating them until all the medication is gone.
 Until we stand with nothing.
 Until the last minutes."

-All manner of vital medical equipment is running out in the enclave.
-A Red Cross convoy was allowed access to the enclave on Thursday, carrying food parcels but no medical supplies.
-According to the World Health Organization, the Syrian regime confiscated 70% of medical supplies from a previous convoy, including trauma kits, surgical kits, and insulin.
+A Red Cross convoy carrying food parcels was allowed access to the enclave on Thursday but no medical supplies were permitted.
+According to the World Health Organisation, the Syrian regime confiscated 70% of medical supplies from a previous convoy, including trauma kits, surgical kits and insulin.

-Doctors Without Borders says there is now one vascular surgeon left in all of Eastern Ghouta and no possibility to transfer patients, leaving general doctors with no choice but to amputate limbs that could be saved.
+Doctors Without Borders says there is now only one vascular surgeon left in the region and no possibility to transfer patients, leaving general doctors with no choice but to amputate limbs that could be saved.
 Dr Hamid estimated that the hospital could have as little as a few weeks' worth of anaesthetic left, raising the fearful prospect of amputations with no pain relief.

 "We are working with stitches that were used before, disposable gloves that we wore before, chest drainage that was used on other patients," he said.
 "Most wounds get infected and need bandages, but we are using bandages that we used before."

 There is also no lab equipment to test for the presence of the toxic chemical chlorine, which medics and opposition activists say has been used as a weapon by pro-government forces.
-The government denies using any kind of chemical weapons, but their claim is undercut by a UN conclusion that it used chlorine at least three times in 2014 and 2015, and by a current UN investigation into reports of chlorine use in the Eastern Ghouta.
+The government denies using any kind of chemical weapons, but their claim is undermined by a UN conclusion that it used chlorine at least three times in 2014 and 2015, and by a current UN investigation into reports of chlorine use in January in the Eastern Ghouta.

-On the ground, it is undercut by the irritated eyes and airways, and the powerful smell that lingers on the patients, described by three members of staff at Dr Hamid's hospital.
+On the ground, it is undermined by the irritated eyes and airways, and the powerful smell that lingers on patients, described in detail by three members of staff at Dr Hamid's hospital.

 "To us it is obvious after an attack," said Dr Hamid.
 "Everyone who comes in the ambulances has the same smell."